fleanos/SirBot/README.md

 /mango - gives a random picture of Emily Doan's dog

-/kanye - gives a kanye quote, uses api for knaye quotes
+/kanye - gives a kanye quote, uses api for kanye quotes

 /bored - gives user an activity to do, uses a api that provides random activites